top of page

 The adjective 'infallible' traces its roots to Latin, where it originates from 'infallibilis.'
 It combines 'in-' (meaning 'not') and 'fallibilis' (meaning 'liable to err' or 'capable of making mistakes').
 In Latin, 'infallibilis' described something or someone that was considered incapable of making mistakes or errors and was deemed completely trustworthy and flawless in action or judgment.
 This notion of being beyond error was retained when 'infallible' was adopted into English.
 It is used to characterize things or individuals that are believed to be incapable of making mistakes or errors, often suggesting a high level of trustworthiness and reliability.
 The etymology of 'infallible' underscores its historical connection to the concept of being error-free and completely dependable, emphasizing the idea of being beyond the possibility of making mistakes.

-Quiz: Find the meaning of the adjective infallible:
+Find the correct meaning of the adjective infallible:

 Try Again!